Five numbers that tell us a lot about the Seahawks’ 4-1 start

 Making the interception numbers that much more meaningful is that Wilson is also averaging 9.0 yards per pass attempt.

-Wilson’s yards per pass average is third in the NFL this year behind Kansas City’s Patrick Mahomes and Dallas’ Dak Prescott, both at 9.4.
+Wilson’s yards-per-pass average is third in the NFL this year behind Kansas City’s Patrick Mahomes and Dallas’ Dak Prescott, both at 9.4.

-That number is at the heart of the reason the Seahawks are averaging 6.0 yards per play this season, which would also be a team record if they can keep it up for 16 games.
-The current team record is 5.89 by the 2014 team (Seattle last year averaged 5.6).
+That number is at the heart of the reason the Seahawks are averaging 6.0 yards per play this season, which would also be a team record.
+The current team record is 5.9 by the 2014 team (Seattle last year averaged 5.6).

 The Seahawks have gotten to that average by being especially explosive in the passing game, as Wilson’s average illustrates.